ESBigeard/paper_graph/README.md

     trained sent2vec on a corpus composed of pubmed articles and clinical notes (MIMIC-III), and made the resulting embeddings available

-* [Weighted PageRank](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.454.5022&rep=rep1&type=pdf) **not about graphs, can be used for link prediction in citation networks** 2004

-    classic paper. used on internet info retrieval, can be used in the context of a citation network to rank influential papers.
-Not sure this will be useful for our work, but I've seen it used in a few papers ( including [this other paper in our bib](https://openreview.net/forum?id=W3Dzaik1ipL)) so keeping it on hand

 * [Citation-Enhanced Keyphrase Extraction from Research Papers: A Supervised Approach](https://www.aclweb.org/anthology/D14-1150/) 2014